K7413dS433d/Social-media/README.md

 ## Access the Page
-You can access the page using the following link: [Social Media Icons Page](https://k7413ds433d.github.io/Social-media/)
+You can access the page using the following link: [Social Media Page](https://k7413ds433d.github.io/Social-media/)

 ## Technologies Used
 - HTML